On retreat with Cynthia on Holy Isle, Scotland, June, 2017

 Looking back, it’s laughable or even absurd to consider how much rumination went into my life path that has unfolded in ways that I never could have planned!
 Service learning, Foshan, “Service, Society, and the Sacred,” the doctorate, Cynthia’s teachings, the book project all had far more to do with friends and life circumstances – what we might call “grace” – rather than my own planning.
 In other words, the big turning points didn’t have too much to do with me.

 The take home message seems to be: relax and enjoy the ride!
-Learn to let go of my attachment to planning, and instead “abide in me,” as the book John puts it.
+Learn to let go of my attachment to planning, and instead “abide in me,” as the book of John puts it.
 Or as mystical paleontologist Teilhard de Chardin advises, “Above all trust in the slow work of God.”
 Faith, then, can be re-interpreted as having far less to do with intellectual assent and far more to do about being present to Presence.

 The ocean we as international educators swim in is plan, plan, plan!
 Just look at the products of our system: our students with their linear, instrumentalist goal-setting aimed at creating achievement-strewn resumes, perceived as desirable by prestigious universities.
 By contrast, the Wisdom Tradition, cautions us, “The universe doesn’t work this way!”
 In fact, it’s our obsessive planning that seems to obstruct the real work.
 The radical message from the Tradition is that the primary task at each moment is to be present to Presence.

 This last statement is a distillation of her teaching on the Kingdom of God in the The Wisdom Jesus: Transforming Heart and Mind – a New Perspective on Christ and his Message, p.
 29-30.

 From R. Jeremy Stowell of the Wisdom community: “Part of your message and of course Cynthia+, resonates beautifully with one of my Buddhist Dzogchen teachers, Longchenpa.